 How fake messages from the black-ops world of an automated Twitter army spilled over into reality.

-At the end of August, an increasingly desperate Gupta family sold their media assets to former government bureaucrat and Tiger Brands executive Mzwanele “Jimmy” Manyi.
 The R450-million valuation of the New Age and ANN7 has come in for sharp corporate scrutiny but the sale reveals why Manyi is a significant influencer in the fake news campaign.

 His is one of 19 authentic accounts that took the message from the black-ops world of an automated Twitter army into the networks of power in the real world.